-- 77. The supervisory board shall include in the contract on the audit of the (consolidated) financial statements the stipulation that the audit is to be conducted according to international accounting standards (ISAs). - 78.
-The independence of the (group) auditor is essential for conducting a thorough and unbiased audit, in particular, no grounds for exclusion or risk of partiality exist.
-The auditors shall ensure that any additional business relationships with the company to be audited, such as consulting contracts, do not constitute a hindrance to their economic independence.
-The principal auditors in the company responsible for the consolidated financial statements are not permitted to assume a function on any corporate body of the company or in a management position for two years after signing the audit opinion.
+- 77. The supervisory board shall include in the contract on the audit of the (consolidated) financial statements the stipulation that the audit is to be conducted according to international accounting standards15(ISAs). - 78.
+The independence of the (group) auditor is essential for conducting a thorough and unbiased audit, in particular, no grounds for exclusion or risk of partiality may exist.
+The principal auditors in the company responsible for the consolidated financial statements are not permitted to assume a function on any governing body of the company or